“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 The Stress Cycle Trap

-- We feel regret over what we said or did.
+- We feel regret or shame about drinking.

 - We get frustrated that we can’t seem to stop.